 The traffic monitor feature allows you to access the bandwidth usage and speed of your Internet, wired, or wireless networks.
-It allows you to monitor network traffic in real-time or on a daily basis.
-It also offers an option to display the network traffic within the last 24 hours.
+It allows you to monitor network traffic in real-time.

 NOTE: Packets from the Internet are evenly transmitted to the wired and wireless devices.